Shenyang J-11: J-11

+Co-production reportedly ended in 2004 with the development of the J-11B "Flaming Dragon"—a variant with domestic subsystems, which was in violation of the co-production agreement.
+However, through 2009 China continued to hold licenses to produce Russian aircraft and components, which included previously confidential provisions concerning intellectual property.
+The original licence did not officially include carrier-capable aircraft (e.g. Sukhoi Su-33) or variants (e.g. Shenyang J-15).

 By 2015, J-11s were upgraded with Chinese-made missile approach warning systems (MAWS).
 Unconfirmed upgrades included improved cockpit displays, and fire control systems for R-77 or PL-10 missiles.

-Coproduction of the Su-27s reportedly ended in 2004 because China was developing the J-11B - a variant with domestic subsystems - in violation of the coproduction agreement.
-At the time, Russia refused to comment on the manufacturing of J-11B.
-At MAKS 2009, Rosoboronexport's General Manager Anatoli Isaykin said Russia and Sukhoi would "investigate the J-11B, as a Chinese copy of the Su-27".
-At the 2009 Farnborough Airshow, Alexander Fomin, Deputy Director of Russia's Federal Service for Military-Technical Co-operation, reported that Russia had not asked China about the "copying" of military equipment and that China had licenses to manufacture the aircraft and its components, including an agreement on the production of intellectual property (IP) rights.
-He also confirmed the existence of an all-encompassing contract and an ongoing licensed production of the Su-27 variant by the Chinese.
-This previously undisclosed IP agreement fuelled speculation about secret contracts or clauses in the original contract.
-The licence does not officially include carrier-capable aircraft (eg. Sukhoi Su-33) or variants (eg. Shenyang J-15).

 J-11B

-The J-11B "Flaming Dragon" is a multirole variant of the J-11 incorporating Chinese subsystems.
+The J-11B is a multirole variant of the J-11 incorporating Chinese subsystems.
 It was conceived as a way to remove the J-11's dependency on Russia.
 SAC unveiled a J-11B mockup in mid-2002.
 Three prototypes were delivered to the PLAAF for testing in 2006.
 The two-seater J-11BS followed two years after the J-11B.
 By 2011, reportedly 90% of the J-11B was based on subsystems and parts designed in China, with the engine presumably being a major part of the remainder.
 Many domestic subsystems are improvements of those found on the Su-27SK.

-Chinese subsystems on the J-11B include Type 1474 radar, 3-axis data system, power supply system, emergency power unit, brake system, hydraulic system, fuel system, environment control system, molecular sieve oxygen generation systems, digital flight control system, and glass cockpit.
+Chinese subsystems on the J-11B include Type 1493 radar, 3-axis data system, power supply system, emergency power unit, brake system, hydraulic system, fuel system, environment control system, molecular sieve oxygen generation systems, digital flight control system, and glass cockpit.
 The airframe is slightly lighter due to greater use of composites.